Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

 4. **Improvement and Optimization**: Backtesting allows for continuous improvement and optimization of trading strategies.
 Traders can tweak and refine their strategies based on backtesting results to enhance performance.
 5. **Confidence Building**: By seeing a strategy perform well historically, traders gain confidence in deploying it in live markets.
 This psychological benefit is particularly important in trading, where discipline and confidence play significant roles.

-## Benefits for Different Types of Investors
+## Benefits for different types of token holders

 Backtesting is not just for day traders.
-Long-term investors can also reap significant benefits from backtesting:
+HODLers can also reap significant benefits from backtesting:

 - **Day Traders**: For day traders, backtesting helps in fine-tuning short-term strategies and identifying profitable entry and exit points.
 - **Swing Traders**: Swing traders can use backtesting to develop strategies that capitalize on medium-term price movements, optimizing trade timing and risk management.
 - **Long-Term Investors**: Long-term investors can backtest strategies that involve holding assets for extended periods.
 This helps in understanding the potential long-term performance and risk of the strategy.

-## Setting Up the Environment
+## Setting up the environment

 ### Set up a virtual environment:
-First, create a new directory for your project and set up a virtual environment:
+As a first step, it is often advisable to create a new directory for the backtesting project and set up a virtual environment.
+This allows sharing requirements.txt files and specifying versions of packages that may be required.
+As per our previous casestudy, we stick to Python 3.8. for example, whereas in our dayjobs we may be using 3.12. at the moment.

 ```bash
    mkdir backtest_project
    cd backtest_project